bkobei/Steam-Scraper-Project/README.md

 python --version
 ```

-I am currently using Python 3.12.3 and selenium 4.17.2 is compatiable with it.
+I am currently using Python 3.12.3 and selenium 4.17.2 is compatiable with it.\
+For the purpose of using this, make sure your Python version is compatible with selenium 4.17.2

 ### 2.)
 Getting Selenium
 Make sure to download selenium as the scraper uses selenium for collecting data.\